2019–20 New York Knicks season: Draft

-The Knicks entered the draft holding one first round pick and one second round pick.
+The Knicks entered the draft holding one first-round pick and one second-round pick, which was acquired from the Houston Rockets.
+Their original second-round pick was conveyed to the Brooklyn Nets via the Philadelphia 76ers.
 Prior to the NBA draft lottery, the Knicks had a 14 percent chance of receiving the first overall pick.
 They used the third overall pick to draft RJ Barrett, and selected Kyle Guy with the 55th overall pick, who was then traded to the Sacramento Kings in exchange for Ignas Brazdeikis.